yashrajbharti/auto-generate-captions-video/README.md

 ### 3. **What about videos on the web where it’s a live stream?**
    - **Answer:**
      For live-streamed videos, storing captions on a server is not applicable, as the captions must be generated in real time.
-The `auto-generate` feature is essential for such cases, enabling immediate accessibility without requiring pre-existing infrastructure.
+The `autogenerate` feature is essential for such cases, enabling immediate accessibility without requiring pre-existing infrastructure.
 Real-time generation ensures that live events remain inclusive to viewers who rely on captions.

 ### 4. **How would it deal with a translated language that has very long words?**
    - **Answer:**
      Handling text overflow for translated captions is a valid concern.
-The `auto-generate` API can leverage browser styling rules, such as word wrapping or adjustable font sizes.
+The `autogenerate` API can leverage browser styling rules, such as word wrapping or adjustable font sizes.
 Additionally, developers could specify optional attributes like `truncate` or `wrap` to control how captions are displayed.
 A fallback mechanism could also allow manual adjustments for languages with significantly different word lengths.

 ### 5. **What if the generated subtitles don't fit the originally spoken parts?**
    - **Answer:**